How to buy the best portable storage drive

 An SSD has no moving parts.
 These days, the term is most-often used when referring to flash storage drives larger than a USB thumb drive and connected by a cable, rather than plugged in directly.
 Though technically USB flash drives can be classed as SSDs, this is not common in product names or marketing.

-Though SSDs are often faster and have more storage than a USB flash drive, the cost-per-GB of our test range was similar.
-However, neither category came close to the low cost-per-GB of portable hard drives.
+Though SSDs are often faster and have more storage than a USB flash drive, the cost-per-GB is usually similar.
+However, neither category comes close to the low cost-per-GB of portable hard drives.